Skip to main content

 • Don't speculate about fault or say "I'm fine"

-• Remember: the insurance company is not on your side
+• Remember: the insurance company isn't on your side

 Why it's a problem: